geneb/ScarletDME/README.md

 Raspberry Pi users should check out info/raspberry-pi.txt.

-If you would like to support remote access to your ScarletDME system via the QMClient API or telnet services, you'll need to install: xinetd
+If you would like to support remote access to your ScarletDME system via the QMClient API or telnet services, you'll need to install xinetd or systemd.

 See README.md in the xinetd.d directory for instructions on the further use of xinetd.